cunla/fakeredis-py/docs/index.md

 ### async Redis

-async redis client is supported.
+Async redis client is supported.
 Instead of using `fakeredis.FakeRedis`, use `fakeredis.aioredis.FakeRedis`.

 ```pycon
 >>> from fakeredis import aioredis